Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 [Preventing Code Factory]({{site.baseurl}}/agile/2021/08/28/2-code-factory.html).

 ## How to find a job outside a code factory
-Code factories are very inefficient so plenty of successful companies have teams doing better.
-For example:
+There are plenty of examples of autonomous teams:

 <table>
   <thead>